Play Your Cards Right: Main game

 After any correct guess, a couple could "freeze", which would protect their cards.
 A marker would be placed by a dealer beside the frozen card, which meant that on the next question, a wrong guess on their cards would put them back no further than where they froze.
 This was usually done when the card shown was of a middle rank, such as a seven, eight or nine.
 After a couple froze their cards, play would continue to the next question.
 Should the couple regain control of the board on a correct question, they will be allowed to change the frozen card (due to it now being the card the couple would start on.).

 If the next card was the same rank as the card showing, it counted as a wrong guess; indeed, this is the only way to be wrong when an ace or deuce appeared.
 "You don't get anything for a pair, not in this game" was Forsyth's catch phrase on such occasions.

 If no team had managed to predict the last card correctly within the first three questions sudden death was played.
 The couple who gained control of the cards (either through their own correct prediction or the other couple's incorrect prediction) had to make a decision, either to "Play" and correctly predict the remainder of their cards to win, or "Pass" and force their opponents to achieve the feat.
 An incorrect prediction now caused their opposition to win the round.

 In series 1, each game awarded £50 to the winner.
 By 1985, the winner of each of the two games in the first half would get a prize known as a "Brucie Bonus".
 The overall winner was the first couple to win two games.
 If a third game was required, three cards were played by each couple instead of five, with sudden death occurring on the third question instead of fourth.
 Also around the time a gift of a bottle of champagne was given to a couple in the rare instances where they correctly guessed the exact answer of a question.
+In the 1990s version, the losing couple were sent away with a luxury hamper in the first series, and from the second series onwards, it became a bouquet of flowers along with a decanter and glass set.